 The Bachelor of Arts in Psychology and Addiction Counseling is a degree designed to help prepare students for careers in addiction counseling and to provide experienced professionals with a graduate degree that may help them advance in their field.

 This program is structured around courses that address fundamental aspects of individual and family counseling, and healthcare ethics as well as addiction specific topics related to the assessment, treatment, and prevention of substance abuse.

 Students who complete the Bachelor of Arts in Psychology and Addiction Counseling degree graduate with a solid understanding of the essential concepts of psychology, sociology, and counseling theory needed for a career in the field of addiction counseling.

-The Bachelor of Arts in Psychology and Addiction Counseling program features a curriculum that focuses on equipping students with fundamental assessment and counseling skills through core courses such as Psychology of Addiction Counseling, Assessment Procedures: Addition Counseling, and Counseling Skills.
+The Bachelor of Arts in Psychology and Addiction Counseling program features a curriculum that focuses on equipping students with fundamental assessment and counseling skills through core courses such as Psychology of Addiction Counseling, Assessment Procedures: Addiction Counseling, and Counseling Skills.